NabilaKhan/CAP_6545_ML_for_Biomedical_Data_Course_Project/README.md

 - Results: Using supervised learning, we were able to achieve a high accuracy in predicting the family of a motif while unsupervised learning have shown moderate performance.
 In conclusion, supervised learning performs better in predicting motif families with an accuracy higher than 92%.

+*** Currently working on a project to cluster RNA motifs based on structural similarity using Graph Isomophism Network (GIN)